Rabbi Meir Baal Haness’ Jewish Prayer for Lost Items

 The prayer for lost items of Rabbi Meir Baal Haness to find lost, stolen, or forgotten objects has helped people for centuries.
 What power lies behind this prayer to find something lost?
-The answer: the combination of tefillah (prayers for lost items) and tzedakah (charity) create a powerful segulah (merit) that links us to the spiritual legacy of the great sage, Rabbi Meir.
-Want to know how to find something you lost with prayer?
-Here’s how we can help.
+The answer: when reciting this prayer, we first acknowledge that everything comes from Hashem, and then make a specific request while pledging to give tzedakah.
+This combination of tefillah (prayers for lost items) and a commitment to help others through tzedakah (charity) create a powerful segulah (merit) that links us to the spiritual legacy of the great sage, Rabbi Meir.

 1.Recite Prayer